Man is fascinated by life yet fears death.

 Thoughts of space travel were expressed by the early science fiction writers like Wells, Verne and Asimov.

-Those thoughts were made a reality by designing and experimenting until a viable solution was found.
+Those thoughts became a reality by designing and experimenting until a viable solution was found.

 The Wright brothers believed that man could fly and worked on their belief until they flew.